of history and related disciplines

 Aetas (Latin for ages), a journal of history and related disciplines, was founded by young historians in Szeged, Hungary in 1985.
-Its original aim was to provide a means for the diffusion of current historical scholarship in Central and Eastern Europe and at the same time, a forum for younger historians in the region.
-Accordingly, in several ways, AETAS is structured differently from other Hungarian historical journals: it features special columns and follows different editorial principles.
+Its original aim was to provide a means for the diffusion of current historical scholarship in Central and Eastern Europe.
+Accordingly, in several ways, AETAS is structured differently from other Hungarian historical journals: it features special sections and follows distinctive editorial principles.

 Sections and focal points

-Evoking the past: historical source material with scholarly comments .
+Evoking the Past: historical sources with scholarly comments

 Achievements and plans for the future

-Due to its innovative design and editorial policy, AETAS has achieved considerable popularity and reputation in Hungarian academic life during the past twenty-five years.
-The editors are devoted to the principle of perpetual improvement and the widening of distribution in and outside of Hungary.
+Due to its innovative design and editorial policy, AETAS has achieved considerable popularity and reputation in Hungarian academic life during the past three decades.
+The editors are devoted to the perpetual improvement of the journal and the widening of distribution in and outside of Hungary.

 Publication, circulation and distribution

 AETAS is published four times a year and features the abstracts of articles and the table of contents in English.
-The circulation figure is 500 copies per issue.
-120-150 copies are purchased by regular subscribers including all the research libraries in Hungary as well as subscribers from abroad.
-Additionally, AETAS is available for purchase at bookshops all over the country.
+The circulation figure is 620 copies per issue.
+Some 400 copies are purchased by regular subscribers including all the research libraries in Hungary as well as subscribers from abroad.
+Additionally, AETAS is available for purchase at bookshops.